LabinatorSolutions/boldchess-web-app/README.md

 ---

-## Advanced & Improved Live Version On BoldChess.com with Stockfish 16.1
+## Improved Version On BoldChess.com with Stockfish 16.1

 [https://app.boldchess.com/](https://app.boldchess.com/)

 **Note**: The above is the premium version that we are using on BoldChess.com and maintained by our team.
-If you like to join our team and contribute on the latest version for BoldChess, contact us at: [https://BoldChess.com/contact](BoldChess.com/Contact)
+If you like to join our team and contribute on the latest version for BoldChess, contact us at: [https://BoldChess.com/contact](BoldChess.com/Contact).
+The version here on Github uses the old version of Stockfish (v10).

 ---